react-cosmos/react-cosmos/docs/next.md

 # Next.js

-> _**Warning**: React Server Components, Next.js App Router are new technologies and their integration with React Cosmos is fresh from the oven.
+> _**Warning**: React Server Components and Next.js App Router are new technologies, and their integration with React Cosmos is fresh from the oven.
 See [Limitations](#limitations) and [Next steps](#next-steps) for the full picture.
 That said, get ready for something awesome!_

 This guide covers how to integrate React Cosmos with Next.js 13.4+.
 It includes support for **React Server Components**.
 The Cosmos Renderer switches seamlessly between Server and Client components in the same project.

-You may also want to check out [react-cosmos/nextjs-example](https://github.com/react-cosmos/nextjs-example), which features both Server and Client fixtures of the glorious [react-tweet](https://github.com/vercel-labs/react-tweet) component.
+Also check out [react-cosmos/nextjs-example](https://github.com/react-cosmos/nextjs-example), which features both Server and Client fixtures of the glorious [react-tweet](https://github.com/vercel-labs/react-tweet) component.

 [gif]